 This allowed me to tour around the country six times from Sapporo to Okinawa playing music for several weeks at a time between 2014 to present.
 I’ve been to all the major cities, gotten deep into the countryside, and met a lot of the people you wouldn’t meet as a tourist.
-You can see some pictures on Pinterest here, or I’ve got a playlist on Youtube of a lot of the interesting musicians I’ve played with here.
+You can see some pictures on Pinterest here, and I do a lot about music on the Japanoscope youtube.

 Since 2019, I’ve done a monthly segment on Melbourne’s RRR radio, Vital Bits Program, where I translate a Japanese song into English and perform it with my friend Caitlin Sullivan.
-The Songs In Translation page is here, there’s some clips on youtube here.
+The Japanese Songs In Translation page is here.

 Finger-picking in a cafe in Tokyo and some tour posters